 Because of unforeseen circumstances, occasionally there will be leftover food.
 All alternatives permitted by program regulations and state and local health and sanitation codes should be exhausted before discarding food.
 Options may include using leftovers in subsequent meal services, offering "sharing tables," or transferring food to other sites.
 (See attached: Donation of Leftover Foods from School Cafeterias, June 11, 1996).
 Where it is not feasible to reuse leftovers, excess food may be donated to a non-profit organization, such as a community food bank, homeless shelter, or other nonprofit charitable organizations.
 See:

-https://fns-prod.azureedge.net/sites/default/files/cn/SP11_CACFP05_SFSP07-2012os.pdf date for each waiver.
-A convenient chart that includes the waiver duration and description is available in the ADDITIONAL RESOURCES FOR NUTRITION PROGRAMS section of this document.
+https://fns-prod.azureedge.net/sites/default/files/cn/SP11 CACFP05 SFSP07-2012os.pdf

 When do the waivers end?